 We know the internet isn't impenetrable.
 These violations serve as reminders that it's an unstable foundation, and yet we forget.
 So let's write it on the back of our hands and remember that hacks could happen to anyone.
 In shaming those celebrities you are a shaming a potential you.

 Sure there are other important questions to ask: what can we do to further prevent victims from hacks?

-There are measures we can take to try and prevent attacks such as updating passwords, installing a credible VPN, and recognizing potentially threatening emails.
-And at the same time, we can't monitor our information stored in large databases like Target and Sony, whose databases were breached in the past prior years.
+There are measures we can take to try to take and prevent attacks such as updating passwords, installing a credible VPN, and recognizing potentially threatening emails.
+And at the same time, we can't monitor our information stored in large databases like Target and Sony, whose databases were breached last year.

 Because the internet has grown to be so vast and complex over the past thirty years, so have the hacks.
-Instead of looking out for just one species, there are newly improved breeds every day.
+Instead of looking out for just one species, there are new and improved breeds every day.

-In that seemingly inevitable future, it's important to focus on finding a healthy way to reverse this societal blame that has constructed a harmful stigma.
-Maybe through spreading awareness about our susceptibility will invoke compassion in bitter users who have lowered themselves to victim blaming.
+In a seemingly inevitable future, it's important to focus on finding a healthy way to reverse this societal blame that has constructed a harmful stigma.
+Maybe through spreading awareness about our susceptibility, it will invoke compassion in bitter users who have lowered themselves to victim blaming.
 Perhaps it also will invoke fear.
 It's hard to say, but one thing is for certain:

 Being hacked or potentially hacked shouldn't stop you from living your life.
 We can't listen to the cruel voices that echo our guilt, it's not worth it.

 Sure, we could delete our online accounts, refrain from taking photos, live in constant anxiety.
 Or, we could accept a rational risk in trusting that our privacy is safe and acknowledge that everyone else is doing the same.